kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/README.md

 3. **Normalized Data Structures**: Data in TDS databases is typically organized using normalized structures to minimize redundancy and ensure efficient storage.
 This can help maintain data integrity but might involve more complex queries to retrieve data.
 4. **Low Latency**: Transactional data store databases prioritize low-latency access to individual records, aiming to minimize response times for transactions.
 5. **Indexing**: These databases often employ indexing techniques to optimize the retrieval of specific records and to facilitate efficient search operations.
 6. **Small Transactions**: Transactions in OLTP databases are usually small-scale operations that involve relatively few records.
-This is in contrast to OLAP (Online Analytical Processing) databases that focus on complex, analytical queries involving large datasets.
+This contrasts with OLAP (Online Analytical Processing) databases that focus on complex, analytical queries involving large datasets.
 7. **Data Validation**: TDS databases enforce data validation and integrity constraints to ensure that only valid data is stored.
 8. **Real-time Updates**: OLTP databases provide real-time updates to reflect changes in operational data as transactions occur.